American Healthcare REIT, Inc. (AHR)

 Catalysts

-- Ongoing: Potential public listing or IPO on a national stock exchange to enhance access to capital and liquidity.
+- Potential public listing or IPO on a national stock exchange to enhance access to capital and liquidity.

-- Upcoming: Strategic acquisitions of accretive healthcare properties.
+- Strategic acquisitions of accretive healthcare properties.

 Risks